csci479/csci479.github.io/prompts/processes.md

 ---

 There are two portions to this reflection.
 It's a little more time-intensive, but I can't stress how important it is to set yourself up for success for the remainder of the semester.
-- *Individual:* You will read and reflect on software engineering team processes and management.
+- *Individual (due 9.02):* You will read and reflect on software engineering team processes and management.
-- *Team:* You will come up with a 1-page process plan that includes roles of individuals, processes you'll adhere to, and platforms you'll use to support those processes.
+- *Team (due 9.07):* You will come up with a 1-page process plan that includes roles of individuals, processes you'll adhere to, and platforms you'll use to support those processes.

 In CSCI 205, some students didn’t have a good experience with agile processes.
 But you should reflect on how this project environment is different.
 You are working with an external client.
 That means that you could have changing and/or unstable requirements.
 It also means that the scale of your project is larger, with more complex moving parts.
 _This is up to you._